 LUCINDA ROY'S OFFICIAL WEBSITE

 Welcome.
-Here's where you can find information about Professor Lucinda Roy's work, and links to other resources.
+Here's where you can find information about Professor Lucinda Roy's work (nonfiction, poetry, and fiction), & links to other resources.

-Contact Professor Roy by clicking on the "Contact" tab in the menu bar.
+You may contact Professor Roy by clicking on the "Contact" tab in the menu bar.
+Keynote & interview requests can also be submitted via the site.

 NEW: "Communication and Counseling Are Keys to Campus Safety," Chronicle of Higher Education.

-"Even after Newtown, American's will resist the call to tighten gun laws," Lucinda Roy's commentary for The Guardian.
+"Even after Newtown, American's will resist the call to tighten gun laws," Commentary in the Guardian.

 NEW: "Nation after Newtown Shooting," Video Roundtable discussion in the wake of the tragedy at Sandy Hook, USA Today.